kagarlickij/azuredevops-security-automation/README.md

 13. Set Release permissions for each group
 This task will fail if tmp Release pipeline was not created (Step #3)

+14. Delete tmp Release pipeline
+Dummy release pipeline has not be present anymore

-14. Create Artifact feed
+15. Create Artifact feed (optional)
+For cloud scenario `createArtifactFeed` parameter must be set `true` for feed to be created
+For on-premise [parameters are not supported](https://stackoverflow.com/questions/62449727/azure-devops-server-2019-condition-for-task-execution) so `createArtifactFeed` is variable used in [create-feed](./onprem/templates/create-feed.yml) and [check-feed-permissions](./onprem/templates/check-feed-permissions.yml) for the same purpose
 `https://feeds.dev.azure.com/{organization}/_apis/packaging/feeds?api-version=5.0-preview.1` API used for cloud and `{server_ur}/{collection}/_apis/packaging/feeds?api-version=5.0-preview.1` API used for on-premise
 Feed has default capabilities and upstream disabled - all is hardcoded in [./common/create_feed.py](./common/create_feed.py)

-15. Export feed info
+16. Export feed info
 `FEED_ID` variable is exported for further usage

-16. Set feed permissions
+17. Set feed permissions
 As described above, feeds use roles instead of permissions "bits" so [./common/set_feed_permissions.py](./common/set_feed_permissions.py) script is used instead of [./common/set_permissions.py](./common/set_permissions.py)

 # `check-project` pipeline
 1. Export project-related info
 As mentioned above `PROJECT_ID` and `PROJECT_SCOPE_DESCRIPTOR` variables are exported for further usage

+2. Export group-related info
+Exports group SID as a var for further usage
+Format of SID from time to time causes incorrect padding in Python so [fix](https://stackoverflow.com/questions/2941995/python-ignore-incorrect-padding-error-when-base64-decoding) is applied

-2. Check list of groups
+3. Check list of groups
 Checks if no additional groups were created and/or existing groups deleted/renamed

-3. Check group members
+4. Check group members
 Checks only default groups that can't be deleted: 'Project Valid Users' and 'Project Administrators'
 Nobody should be added to those groups, so desired quantity of members is 0
 However creator of the project (user, whose PAT was used in pipeline) is set to be member of 'Project Administrators', so for 'Project Administrators' desired quantity of members is 1

-4. Export group-related info
-Exports group SID as a var for further usage
-Format of SID from time to time causes incorrect padding in Python so [fix](https://stackoverflow.com/questions/2941995/python-ignore-incorrect-padding-error-when-base64-decoding) is applied

 5. Check Project permissions for each group
 [./common/check_permissions.py](./common/check_permissions.py) script will check if current Project scope permissions match desired